Support for your studies

 Assessments

 • Exams - There are two exam seasons, starting in January and May in each academic year.
 They are a very important method of assessment and often count for 100% of a course unit.
-It is essential that you know how to deal with them.
+Find support to help you before, during or after your exams here.

 Find out about all the help, support and resources you can find at our library. https://www.library.manchester.ac.uk/